apache/accumulo-website/_docs-2/configuration/files.md

 The {% ghc assemble/conf/accumulo.properties %} file configures Accumulo server processes using [server properties]({% durl configuration/server-properties %}).
-This file can be found in the `conf/` direcory.
+This file can be found in the `conf/` directory.
 It is needed on every host that runs Accumulo processes.
-Therfore, any configuration should be replicated to all hosts of the Accumulo cluster.
+Therefore, any configuration should be replicated to all hosts of the Accumulo cluster.
 If a property is not configured here, it might have been [configured another way]({% durl configuration/overview %}).
 See the [quick start] for help with configuring this file.